 Heidi can also assist with Court ordered anger management sesssions Read More

-Nick has significant experience in helping clients manage their anger.
-He uses a combination of cognitive-behavioural therapy and also psychodynamic therapy to help clients with techniques to manage anger and insight and resolution of the underlying causes of the emotional turmoil.
+Natalie has significant experience in helping clients manage their anger in private practice and also government funded places.
+She uses cognitive-behavioural therapy to help clients with techniques to manage anger and insight and resolution of the underlying causes of the emotional turmoil.
+Natalie is also trained in Eye-movement desensitisation reprocessing therapy (EMDR) to help people with strong emotions.